mahmdy/My_Writeups/my writeups.md

 test '|| (select password from xde43_users where role="admin" ) ||'
 ```
 # WIFI CRACK:

+user *wi.bat* on windows to collect wifi SSID and passwords

 *to catpture hadshack:*

 	wifite -i wlan1